Why Healthcare Advocacy Is Important

 Hospital Patient Advocates

-Hospital patient advocates work as ombudsmen — support people who help address complaints and concerns — and serve patients within hospitals and other healthcare facilities.
+Hospital patient advocates work as ombudsmen — supporting people who help address complaints and concerns — and serving patients within hospitals and other healthcare facilities.
 Their duties include:

 • Determining patient eligibility for government programs